 But is Chromebook ready for business use?

 For a subset of business users, it’s ready.
-The viability of a given user switching to a Chromebook partly depends on whether there are substitutes for all of the installed applications that person uses daily.
+The viability of a given user switching to a Chromebook partly depends on whether there are substitutes for all the installed applications a person uses daily.

 Here are several popular installed application types and potential cloud substitutes.

 Documents, Spreadsheets, and Presentation

 For companies that are using Google Workspace, users can manage and share all of their documents (Docs), spreadsheets (Sheets), presentations (Slides), and more in the cloud.

 Some business users exchange complex, macro-rich spreadsheets with Microsoft Excel users at other organizations.
 In some cases, these spreadsheets will simply not open in Google Sheets.

 Corporate attorneys often make changes to the language in contracts.
 Heavily redlined and commented Word documents do not always translate well into Google Docs and back.